First-order quantum breakdown of superconductivity in amorphous superconductors: Methods

 \subsection{Effective dimensionality of a:InO films}

 The thickness of our films is $d = 40$ nm, which is approximately an order of magnitude larger than the low-temperature superconducting coherence length $\xi(0)$.
 Consequently, the low-temperature behavior of our system should be described as effectively three-dimensional (bulk).
 Specifically, we applied the three-dimensional theory of the $T=0$ superconductor-Coulomb glass transition while deriving the condition in Eq.~\eqref{condition1}.
 However, the transition out of the superconducting state driven by temperature differs in terms of dimensionality.
 Given the very low superfluid stiffness of a:InO films in the pseudogap regime, long-range phase fluctuations emerge as the primary driving force of the transition, leading to a mechanism akin to vortex-antivortex de-pairing~\cite{Emery95}, reminiscent of the two-dimensional Berezinskii-Kosterlitz-Thouless transition~\cite{berezinskii72,kosterlitz73}.
 Finally, our system is one-dimensional with respect to plasmons - collective excitations with wavelengths much longer than the 1-micron width $w$ of our superconducting stripes, see Fig.~\ref{fig1}d.
 This is the reason for these excitations to be ineffective in terms of thermodynamics: their density of states is too low in microscopic scale.
-In addition, the effective magnetic penetration depth is also much longer than $w$.
+In addition, the effective magnetic penetration depth is also much longer than $w$.\\ To summarize, one should consider our system to be effectively 1D, 2D or 3D depending on the mechanism at play.
+While long-wavelength plasmons responsible for microwave resonances and the Kerr effect are one-dimensional, the effect of thermal phase fluctuations near $T_c$ giving rise to the relation $T_c = \Theta$ is of a 2D nature, as expected from the BKT mechanism.
+Microscopic effects of disorder, local superconducting pairing and Coulomb repulsion occur on shorter scales than the film dimensions and are 3D in nature.